-11.1 Introduction
+12.1 Introduction

-This section was written prior to the implementation of the qpdf package and was subsequently modified to reflect the implementation.
+This section was written prior to the implementation of the qpdf library and was subsequently modified to reflect the implementation.
 In some cases, for purposes of explanation, it may differ slightly from the actual implementation.
 As always, the source code and test suite are authoritative.
 Even if there are some errors, this document should serve as a road map to understanding how this code works.

 In general, one should adhere strictly to a specification when writing but be liberal in reading.
 This way, the product of our software will be accepted by the widest range of other programs, and we will accept the widest range of input files.
 This library attempts to conform to that philosophy whenever possible but also aims to provide strict checking for people who want to validate PDF files.
 If you don't want to see warnings and are trying to write something that is tolerant, you can call setSuppressWarnings(true).
 If you want to fail on the first error, you can call setAttemptRecovery(false).
 The default behavior is to generating warnings for recoverable problems.
 Note that recovery will not always produce the desired results even if it is able to get through the file.
-Unlike most other PDF files that produce generic warnings such as "This file is damaged,", qpdf generally issues a detailed error message that would be most useful to a PDF developer.
+Unlike most other PDF files that produce generic warnings such as "This file is damaged," qpdf generally issues a detailed error message that would be most useful to a PDF developer.
 This is by design as there seems to be a shortage of PDF validation tools out there.
 This was, in fact, one of the major motivations behind the initial creation of qpdf.
+That said, qpdf is not a strict PDF checker.
+There are many ways in which a PDF file can be out of conformance to the spec that qpdf doesn't notice or report.

-11.2 Design Goals
+12.2 Design Goals

-The QPDF package includes support for reading and rewriting PDF files.
-It aims to hide from the user details involving object locations, modified (appended) PDF files, the directness/indirectness of objects, and stream filters including encryption.
+The qpdf library includes support for reading and rewriting PDF files.
+It aims to hide from the user details involving object locations, modified (appended) PDF files, use of object streams, and stream filters including encryption.
 It does not aim to hide knowledge of the object hierarchy or content stream contents.
 Put another way, a user of the qpdf library is expected to have knowledge about how PDF files work, but is not expected to have to keep track of bookkeeping details such as file positions.

-A user of the library never has to care whether an object is direct or indirect, though it is possible to determine whether an object is direct or not if this information is needed.
-All access to objects deals with this transparently.
+When accessing objects, a user of the library never has to care whether an object is direct or indirect as all access to objects deals with this transparently.
 All memory management details are also handled by the library.
+When modifying objects, it is possible to determine whether an object is indirect and to make copies of the object if needed.

-The PointerHolder object is used internally by the library to deal with memory management.
-This is basically a smart pointer object very similar in spirit to C++-11's std::shared\ptr object, but predating it by several years.
+Memory is managed mostly with std::shared_ptr object to minimize explicit memory handling.
 This library also makes use of a technique for giving fine-grained access to methods in one class to other classes by using public subclasses with friends and only private members that in turn call private methods of the containing class.
 See QPDFObjectHandle::Factory as an example.